HerbertBodner/webapp-core/docs/articles/WaCore.Data.Ef.md

 ## 4. How to use it
-Follwo this step-by-step guide to make use of this module or look at the ``WaCore.Sample`` project in the source code.
+Follow this step-by-step guide to make use of this module or look at the ``WaCore.Sample`` project in the source code.

 ### 4.1 Create your own DbContext
 For example you create a ``LibraryDbContext`` class, which derives from ``DbContext``: